MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsGroupPolicyPackageAssignment.md

 ## DESCRIPTION

 This cmdlet assigns a policy package to a group in a tenant.
 The available policy packages and their definitions can be found by running Get-CsPolicyPackage.
 Policy rankings can be optionally specified to determine which policies in a package will be applied to the user in case they belong to two or more groups.
 If policy rankings for a policy type is not specified, the group's policy assignment for that policy type will be ranked last.
 Finally, if a user was directly assigned a package, direct assignment takes precedence over group assignment.
-For more information on policy rankings and group policy assignments, please review [this section](New-CsGroupPolicyAssignment.md#description) under New-CsGroupPolicyAssignment.
+For more information on policy rankings and group policy assignments, please review [the description section under New-CsGroupPolicyAssignment](New-CsGroupPolicyAssignment.md#description).
 For more information on policy packages, please review https://docs.microsoft.com/MicrosoftTeams/manage-policy-packages.

 ## EXAMPLES